 Intensive study of a range of texts by a single author or by a limited group of authors whose achievements are mutually illuminating.
 Some attention to narrative theory and biographical and cultural backgrounds.
 Instruction and practice in oral and written communication.
 Previously taught topics include Stowe, Twain, and the Transformation of 19th-century America, and Joyce and the Legacy of Modernism.
 Approved for credit in Women's and Gender Studies when content meets the requirements for subjects in that program.
+May be repeated for credit with permission of instructor if content differs.
 Limited to 12.

 This class has no prerequisites.

 21L.702 will be offered this semester (Fall 2018).
 It is instructed by J. Buzard.